uiceds/cee-492-term-project-fall-2022-her/manuscript.md

 Therefore, several predictive models using 3 different machine learning techniques were explored to select the most suitable model to predict dbh based on the aforementioned variables.
 Those techniques include (1) decision-tree algorithm, (2) regression, and (3) neural networks.
 To enable a reliable performance evaluation procedure, the collected data was divided into two separate datasets for each developed predictive model: (1) training dataset that includes 70% of all the available data that will be used in developing the model, and (2) testing dataset that includes 30% of all available data that will be used for evaluating the performance of the developed model.
 The following three sections provide a detailed description of these aforementioned 3 machine learning techniques.

 ### Decision-Tree Algorithm
 A regression decision tree model was run with two, three, four, and five independent variables in order to predict DBH.
 Additionally, a random forest was run on all five of the independent variables.
-The output of these iterations are shown in Figure @fig:dectreeWdecforest.:
+The output of these iterations are shown in Figure @fig:dectreeWdecforest.

 ![Random Forest on 5 independent variables and decision tree using 2,3,4, and 5 independent variables: Tree Height, Age, Leaf Area, Crown Height, and Average Crown Diameter](images/dectreeWdecforest.png){#fig:dectreeWdecforest.png width=6in}